BalajiChandrasekar/HTML-CSS/README.md

 # HTML-CSS
-Javascript lab Programs are in this repository
+HTML-CSS Lab Programs are in this repository.